danae/faylin/docs/API.md

 currentPassword | string | The current password of the user to confirm the action.

-### Update the password of the authorized user
+### Delete the authorized user

-`POST /api/v1/me/email`

-Modify the password of the user that is currently authorized.
-This endpoint behaves exactly like the `POST /api/v1/users/{user.id}/email` endpoint.

-### Delete a user

-`DELETE /api/v1/users/{users.id}`
+`DELETE /api/v1/me`

-Delete a user and all associated images permanently.
+Delete the user that is currently authorized and all associated images permanently.
 This action is irreversible!
 Returns:
 - `204 No Content` on success;
 - `401 Unauthorized` if the request doesn't contain authorization;
 - `403 Forbidden` if the authorized user is not allowed to delete the user;